keras-team/keras-io/examples/keras_recipes/md/debugging_tips.md

 by line, without any optimization.
 It's slower, but it makes it possible to print the value of intermediate tensors, or to use a Python debugger.
 Great for debugging.

-Here's a basic example: let's write a really simple model with a custom `train_step`.
+Here's a basic example: let's write a really simple model with a custom `train_step()` method.
 Our model just implements gradient descent, but instead of first-order gradients, it uses a combination of first-order and second-order gradients.
-Pretty trivial so far.
+Pretty simple so far.

 Can you spot what we're doing wrong?

 ```python